 - LGBTQ youth face approximately 14 times the risk of suicide and substance abuse than heterosexual peersxii

 - 77% of trans respondents in an Ontario-based survey had seriously considered suicide and 45% had attempted suicide

 - Trans youth and those who had experienced physical or sexual assault were found to be at greatest riskxiii

-There is also evidence that LGBT people are at higher risk for substance use issues than the general populationxiv:
+There is also evidence that LGBTQ people are at higher risk for substance use issues than the general populationxiv: